AadeshMndr/Cpp_Project/README.md

 ## Installation
 To use this library, include the header and source files in your C++ project.
 Make sure your build system compiles the dual.cpp file if it uses DualNum class and the extendedDual.cpp file if it uses the ExtendedDualNum class.

+This library internally uses threads, which is compatible with gcc version 11 and after, so make sure you have a compiler that is equivalent to gcc version 11 or newer.

 ## Usage
 Here is a basic example of how to use the DualNum class: